-At June 30, 2014, we had an accumulated deficit of \$103.1 million and our net loss was \$20.9 million and \$11.5 million for the six months ended June 30, 2014 and 2013, respectively.
-As of June 30, 2014, we had approximately \$81.6 million of cash and cash equivalents, which we expect will be sufficient to fund our operating expenses and capital expenditure requirements through the end of 2015.
+At September 30, 2014, we had an accumulated deficit of \$118.7 million and our net loss was \$36.4 million and \$16.3 million for the nine months ended September 30, 2014 and 2013, respectively.
+As of September 30, 2014, we had approximately \$72.2 million of cash and cash equivalents, which we expect will be sufficient to fund our operating expenses and capital expenditure requirements through the end of 2015.
 Over at least the next several years, we expect we will incur significant expenses and operating losses as we continue to advance our three clinical-stage product candidates into additional clinical studies, identify additional product candidates for clinical testing and fund our other ongoing operations.

-To fund our operations beyond 2015, we will need to raise substantial amounts of additional capital, likely through a combination of approaches including public or private financing, issuances of equity or debt, or the sale or partnering of one or more of our development programs or assets.
+To fund our operations beyond 2015, we will need to draw down from our existing loan facility, if available, and/or raise substantial amounts of additional capital, likely through a combination of approaches including public or private financing, issuances of equity or debt, or the sale or partnering of one or more of our development programs or assets.
 Any public or private financings involving issuances of common stock or other classes of our equity would likely dilute existing stockholders' percentage ownership.
 Partnering any of our preclinical or clinical programs to raise capital will likely require us to yield control or significant decision-making authority over the asset and share any future revenues or profits or revenue with our partner.
 Ultimately, there can be no assurance that any future funding will be available on terms acceptable to us, or at all.
 If we fail to raise capital or enter into such other arrangements as and when needed and if Actavis does not exercise its option for TRV027, we may have to significantly delay, scale back or discontinue the development and/or commercialization of one or more of our product candidates.

-Our Option and License Agreements with Actavis, Inc. (Formerly Forest Laboratories Holdings Limited)
+Our Option and License Agreements with Actavis plc (Formerly Forest Laboratories Holdings Limited)

 On May 3, 2013, we entered into an option agreement and a license agreement with Actavis, under which we granted to Actavis an exclusive option to license our product candidate, TRV027.
 If Actavis exercises this option, the license agreement will become effective and Actavis will have an exclusive worldwide license to develop and commercialize TRV027 and specified related compounds.
 At our request, Actavis will consider in good faith whether to grant us the right to co-promote the licensed products in the United States under terms to be agreed upon by the parties.
-Activis will be responsible for subsequent development, regulatory approval and commercialization of TRV027 at Activis' sole cost and expense.
+Actavis will be responsible for subsequent development, regulatory approval and commercialization of TRV027 at Actavis' sole cost and expense.